oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab4.md

     ![Key Vault](./images/OKV-LL4_001.png "Display the parameters that define how TDE is setup in your database:")

-For a later LiveLab, we have already prepare an RMAN backup of the encrypted tablespaces
+For a later LiveLab, we have already prepared an RMAN backup of the encrypted tablespaces.